Summer, Science and Drosophila: New Program Shapes Future Scientists

 Eighteen sophomores and juniors at University Heights High School in the South Bronx spent a week in June studying the impact of diet and nutrition on tumor growth, using Drosophila, better known as the common fruit fly, as their model organism.
-The new summer program, organized by the Herbert Irving Comprehensive Cancer Center’s (HICCC) Diversity, Equity and Inclusion office and its Community Outreach and Engagement office, provides middle and high school students in Columbia University Irving Medical Center’s neighborhoods with hands-on lab experiments to study cancer.
+The new summer program, organized by the Herbert Irving Comprehensive Cancer Center’s (HICCC) Diversity, Equity and Inclusion office, Community Outreach and Engagement Office, and Cancer Research Training and Education Coordination Core, provides middle and high school students in Columbia University Irving Medical Center’s neighborhoods with hands-on lab experiments to study cancer.
 The program gives young students direct exposure to an advanced level of research, science and medicine.

 In-person classroom experiments were led through virtual lectures with an educational organization called eCLOSE Institute, together with Columbia faculty, students and staff.
 The new program is part of an initiative by the HICCC to promote and support local, diverse middle- and high school students interested in science and medicine but who may not have the opportunity or resources to gain hands-on scientific research or lab experience.
 The HICCC partnered with eCLOSE, which brings together teacher-scientist teams to provide cutting edge research in the classroom, and with University Heights High School, whose multicultural student body comprise a majority population of Black, Hispanic and first-generation students.